by Nebula Haze

 4.)
 Pictures of the Entire Setup

-It’s great to take nice pictures of your plant, but it’s also helpful to step back a little bit and take pictures of the whole setup, including your plant, but also your grow area, etc. This gives you and others a more "whole picture" look of the plant.
-These pictures are really cool to refer back to later, because you'll get to see how your setup changes over time!
+It’s great to take nice pictures of your plant, but it’s also helpful to step back a little bit and take pictures of the whole setup, including your plant, but also your grow area, etc. This gives you and others a more “whole picture” look of the plant.
+These pictures are really cool to see later, because you’ll get to see how your setup changes over time!